Teens who smoke pot can damage memory, intelligence

 "It's such a special study that I'm fairly confident cannabis is safe for over-18 brains, but risky for under-18 brains," she said.

-Before the age of 18, the brain is still being organised and remodelled to become more efficient and may be more vulnerable to damage from drugs, she added.
+Before the age of 18, the brain is still being organized and remodeled to become more efficient and may be more vulnerable to damage from drugs, she added.

 At age 38, all participants were given a battery of psychological tests to assess their memory, processing speed, reasoning and visual processing.